-INFORMED-SPORT tests products/ingredients for a range of substances that appear on the WADA Prohibited List, as well as lists from organisations such as the NFL, NCAA, and MLB.
+Informed-Sport tests products/ingredients for a range of substances that appear on the WADA Prohibited List, as well as lists from organizations such as the AFL, NRL, NFL, NCAA, and MLB.
 Substances may be included in the testing specification for a number of reasons, including:

-The range of substances included is reviewed regularly against current knowledge and intelligence, and is updated as necessary.
-It includes anabolic agents, narcotics, stimulants, beta-2-agonists, diuretics, etc.
+The range of substances tested for is reviewed regularly against current knowledge and intelligence, and is updated as necessary.
+It includes but is not limited to substances such as anabolic agents, narcotics, stimulants, beta-2-agonists, and diurectics.

-The INFORMED-SPORT programme uses HFL Sport Science to carry out its supplement analysis.
-HFL has been testing supplements/ingredients for banned substances since 2002 and tests over 5000 samples each year.
-The standard supplement screening test covers 146 substances that are prohibited in sport.
+The Informed Sport programme uses LGC to carry out its supplement analysis.
+LGC has been testing supplements/ingredients for banned substances since 2002 and tests over 22,000 samples each year.
+The standard supplement screening test covers 220+ substances that are prohibited in sport.
 Additional substances can also be tested for on request.

-Methylhexaneamine: In 2010, a number of nutritional supplement products have been implicated in disciplinary hearings associated with doping violations for the compound methylhexaneamine.
-As part of the INFORMED-SPORT programme, all registered products undergo a rigorous testing regime, which includes analysis for methylhexaneamine, along with a wide range of other prohibited compounds.
-Athletes, coaches and manufacturers alike, can have the confidence that screening procedures have not identified methylhexaneamine within ANY products registered on the INFORMED-SPORT programme.
+Methylhexaneamine: Since 2010, a number of nutritional supplement products have been implicated in disciplinary hearings associated with doping violations for the compound methylhexaneamine.
+As part of the Informed Sport programme, all registered products undergo rigorous testing, which includes analysis for methylhexaneamine, along with a wide range of other prohibited compounds.
+Athletes, coaches, and manufacturers alike, can have the confidence that screening procedures have not identified methylhexaneamine within ANY products registered on the Informed Sport programme.

-IGF-1: HFL Sport Science does not routinely test supplements or supplement ingredients for the presence of IGF-1, as peer-reviewed scientific publications indicate that IGF-1 is not absorbed via the gut following oral ingestion.2,3
+IGF-1: LGC does not routinely test supplements or supplement ingredients for the presence of IGF-1, as peer-reviewed scientific publications indicate that IGF-1 is not absorbed via the gut following oral ingestion.2,3

-Androstenedione: The test sensitivity for anabolic steroids in the standard HFL supplement screen is 10 ng/g (10 ppb).
+Androstenedione: The test sensitivity for anabolic steroids in the standard LGC supplement screen is 10 ng/g (10 ppb).
 Androstenedione is known to be naturally present in milk and milk-derived products.
 The concentrations of androstenedione found in milk are variable, but are typically in the low ng/ml (low ppb) region.
 One reference cites values of around 3.5 ng/ml.
-For this reason, the presence of androstenedione in milk or milk-derived supplement products and/or supplement ingredients analysed using the standard HFL supplement screen is not reported unless the concentration exceeds 50 ng/g (50 ppb).4
+For this reason, the presence of androstenedione in milk or milk-derived supplement products and/or supplement ingredients analyzed using the standard LGC supplement screen is not reported unless the concentration exceeds 50 ng/g (50 ppb).4

 1Thevis, M., Koch, A., Sigmund, G., Thomas, A., Schänzer, W. Analysis of octopamine in human doping control samples.
 Biomed.
 Chromatogr.
 2011